seanharrington256/Larix/README.md

 Then, just follow the "Models" steps above.
 These are the same models as the rate ones for ipyrad, just with different SFS input, and need to change the number of individuals per pop.

+## Running FSC with output from stacks, but calibrated to 31k years at the root

+- Use same SFS as for Stacks with a rate
+- calibrate root to 172 generations (31k years / 180 years/generation)

+Then, just follow the "Models" steps above.
+These are the same models as the rate ones for ipyrad, just with different SFS input, and need to change the number of individuals per pop.